One Contingency

 for that enduring myth isn't true, you see.

-Misconceptions about this strange furball
+Misconceptions about this small furball

-Madness is never part of Nature's plan;
+Madness is not a part of Nature's plan,

-that's one contingency: She leaves for Man.
+that's one contingency; She leaves for Man.

 Copyright © Emile Pinet | Year Posted 2017